ivoryw/neural-net/README.md

 # nn
-A framework for building neural network graphs
+A Torch-like C++ framework for building neural network graphs.
+Runs on an automatic differentiation tensor library built on top of vecLib (with plans to move to a more cross plaform framework).
+A small collection of prebuilt layers, loss functions and optimisers are avaiable.

 ## Usage
 Design the neural network object you want to use from the `nn::Net` base object.